Martyn-Dev/MSS70-Flasher-Master/README.md

 ##### Reading your DME
 For the tune, simply click "Read DME".

 You will be prompted whether you wish to take a full read or a partial read.

-The full read is a full backup of your flash, this contains the program and parameter space.
+The full read is a full backup of your flash, this contains the program and parameter space and takes around 50 minutes to complete.

-The partial is just the parameter space.
+The partial read is just the parameter space and takes around 3 mins to complete.

 Save the file(s) whereever you like